 - On a lightly floured surface, roll each portion of dough into a 15x10-in. rectangle.
 Transfer to two greased 15x10x1-in. baking pans.
 Cover with kitchen towels; let rise in a warm place until doubled, about 45 minutes.

 - Preheat oven to 425°.
 Using fingertips, press several dimples into dough.
 In a small bowl, whisk melted butter, oil, onion, mustard, caraway seeds, Worcestershire sauce and, if desired, sherry until blended; brush over dough.
 Sprinkle with cheese.
-Bake 10-15 minutes or until golden brown.
+Bake until golden brown, 10-15 minutes.
 Serve warm.
 Freeze option: Cut cooled flatbreads into pieces.
-Freeze in resealable plastic freezer bags.
+Freeze in freezer containers.
 To use, reheat flatbreads on an ungreased baking sheet in a preheated 425° oven until heated through.

 Nutrition Facts1 piece (calculated without sherry): 134 calories, 6g fat (2g saturated fat), 10mg cholesterol, 199mg sodium, 14g carbohydrate (1g sugars, 1g fiber), 5g protein.